Published on February 07, 2023

 Family preparing a healthy meal

-A healthy mind and a healthy body go hand in hand.
+A healthy mind and body go hand in hand.
 Encouraging nutritious choices and a healthy lifestyle promotes good mental health and helps decrease the risk of mental illness for you and your family.
 Consider implementing the following routines around the dinner table to improve your child’s mental fitness.

-1. Connect at mealtimes
+1. Connect at meal times

-• Put away distractions such as TV and cell phones.
+• Put away distractions such as TV and cell phones

 • Talk with your children about their day and yours.
-Share a story, tell a joke, and save tense topics for another time.
+Share a story, tell a joke, and save tense topics for another time

 2. Plan meals in advance to ensure healthy eating

-• Collect quick and easy recipes, shop ahead for ingredients, and enjoy leftovers on nights that are extra busy.
+• Collect quick and easy recipes, shop ahead for ingredients, and enjoy leftovers on nights that are extra busy

 • Ask for input from your children.
 What are their favorite vegetables or whole grains?